 1) has a naturopathic medical degree earned from an accredited, four-year, in-residence, naturopathic medical college and

-2) has passed rigorous board exams as part of a licensure or certification process
+2) has passed rigorous licensing exams as part of a licensure or certification process

 Choosing a naturopathic doctor

 The most important criteria in selecting a naturopathic doctor are that the doctor 1) has a naturopathic medical degree earned from an accredited, four-year, in-residence, naturopathic medical college and 2) has passed rigorous licensing exams as part of a licensure or certification process.

 There are currently seven accredited naturopathic medical programs in North America.
 They are: Bastyr University, National University of Natural Medicine, National University of Health Sciences, Southwest College of Naturopathic Medicine, University of Bridgeport—College of Naturopathic Medicine, Canadian College of Naturopathic Medicine, and Boucher Institute of Naturopathic Medicine.

 Twenty-three states and U.S. territories permit access to safe, effective, and affordable licensed or certified naturopathic doctors.
 These include Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, and the U.S. territories of Puerto Rico and